vinlind/cfgs/README.md

 # cfgs
-my configs, scripts and autoexec files for source games
+my configs, scripts, and autoexec files for source games

 my csgo settings can be viewed in detail at https://settings.gg/vinlind